ThugsFinance/cloiinkcoin.com/src/content/developers/docs/standards/tokens/erc-20/index.md

 ## Body {#body}

-The ERC-20 (Ethereum Request for Comments 20), proposed by Fabian Vogelsteller in November 2015, is a Token Standard that implements an API for tokens within Smart Contracts.
+The ERC-20 (Cloiinkcoin Request for Comments 20), proposed by Fabian Vogelsteller in November 2015, is a Token Standard that implements an API for tokens within Smart Contracts.

 It provides functionalities like to transfer tokens from one account to another, to get the current token balance of an